simboden/BVtkNodes/docs/BVTKNodes.rst

-- If the VTK Reader is not aware of time data, and if File Name of the Reader node contains integers at the end of the File Name, then the integer part of the File Name is updated to correspond to Timeline frame number.
+- If the VTK Reader is not aware of time data, and if File Name of the Reader node contains integers at the end of the File Name, then the integer part of the File Name is updated to match the file name corresponding to the Timeline frame number.
 This allows animation of time series data for readers that are not aware of time (e.g. `vtkPolyDataReader`, which can read point and surface data from .vtk files).

+  The file name matching with the frame number is made as follows: A file list is generated from files in the data directory, which follow the same file naming convention (file name characters + integer number + extension) as the current File Name.
+Then the list is sorted by the integer number part, and the file name matching the (modulo of the) frame number is selected.
+Data files are looped continuously when frame number exceeds number of data files, to allow looping animations.
+The integer number part can be arbitrary (not necessarily a continuous sequence of numbers).

 .. _global_time_keeper: